ML4SE2022/Group4/README.md

 `prepare_data.sh`.
 2. Concatenate the vectors created in the previous step to the original sequence, resulting in the data that is used for training, by running `preprocess_data.sh`.
-3. Finally, run `finetuneT5[unique].sh` to start training the model.
+3. Finally, run `run.sh` (found in CodeT5/sh) to start training the model.
 This step uses the instructions as described by codeXGLUE.

 ## Results

+Java to C#:
 |     Method          |    BLEU    | Acc (100%) |  [CodeBLEU](https://github.com/microsoft/CodeXGLUE/blob/main/Code-Code/code-to-code-trans/CodeBLEU.MD) |
 |    ----------       | :--------: | :-------:  | :-------: |
 | Naive copy          |   18.54    |    0.0     |      -    |